 3. Try whipping up some 'catsicles'!

 Some what-sicles?
 CAT-sicles- popsicles for cats!
-Our Editor-in-Chief, Jane Harrell, came up with a great recipe to help her two longhaired cats beat the heat!
+Our former Editor-in-Chief, Jane Harrell, came up with a great recipe to help her two longhaired cats beat the heat!
 What you'll need:

 - 10-ounce plastic cups